 Sometimes it is better to leave it to the experts.
 Below are six things to consider before you build:

-1. The quality of the analytics
+1. The analytics

 All this needs to be built from scratch.
 Does your internal team have that kind of industry experience to build this?
 Depending on the supplier, a bought solution has already been building and testing data analyses for years with real-world feedback.
 Their approach is tried and tested and ultimately more robust.

 2. Data accuracy

 Analytics companies live by their data security with practices, certifications and systems like GDPR, Safe Harbor and ISO.
 Your own company may not offer the same rigorous environment.

-5. Implementation and ongoing data import management
+4. Implementation and ongoing data import management

 Most built solutions also focus only on TMC data.
-Managing and cleansing three to ten weekly data imports from TMCs, Card, Expense and Direct Suppliers requires supplier knowledge, standard APIs and ongoing oversight.
+Managing and cleansing 3-10 weekly data imports from TMCs, Card, Expense and Direct Suppliers requires supplier knowledge, standard APIs and ongoing oversight.

 Many bought solutions have already automated the data import, cleansing and merging of data sources – leaving your team more time for actual program management.More data sources are popping up than ever before.
 With each new data source a new round of system updates is needed.
 For example, meetings and events spend is increasingly a factor in Travel and needs to be integrated into already existing Travel data systems.
 This integration requires considerable updates to the software and data management.